-The conservation practices have been categorized in a tiered impact matrix, an approach developed by the Central Coast Regional Water Quality Control Board (CCRWQCB).
+Proposed Mitigation: The conservation practices have been categorized in a tiered impact matrix, an approach developed by the Central Coast Regional Water Quality Control Board (CCRWQCB).
 The matrix provides a framework of environmental protection measures that increase in complexity with a practice's or project's increasing impact or complexity.
 The tiered approach enables the classification of a proposed project into one of four possible tiers.
-With increasing impacts, a project would be classified into a higher tier, requiring additional environmental protection measures

-Projects with very limited resource impacts (upland projects with no expected impacts to special status species) would be placed in Tier I. Tier I projects would have the fewest requirements for surveys, monitoring and other special conditions.
-Tier I projects would also have a lower level of documentation, shorter notification period (10 days) and would have one to two notification dates.
-Work in streams (bed and bank) would automatically place projects in Tier II or higher; the presence of threatened and endangered species (in streams or uplands) and projects that include rock riprap bank protection materials or that propose the removal of large instream barriers would be placed in Tier III.
-Projects in cohobearing streams or in streams having high intrinsic potential would be included in Tier IV and would require early consultation with regulatory agency staff.
+With increasing impacts, a project would be classified into a higher tier, requiring additional environmental protection measures.
+Projects with very limited resource impacts (upland projects with no expected impacts to special status species) would be placed in Tier I and would have the fewest requirements for surveys, monitoring and other special conditions.
+Work in streams (bed and bank) would automatically place projects in Tier II or higher, and would have requirements for surveys, monitoring and possibly other special conditions.
+Projects occurring in habitat for threatened and endangered species (in streams or uplands) and projects that include rock riprap bank protection materials or that propose the removal of large instream barriers would be placed in Tier III.
+Projects in coho-bearing streams or in streams having high intrinsic potential would be included in Tier IV and would require early consultation with regulatory agency staff.
 Agency staff would provide detailed input into the proposed designs and monitoring for projects in Tier IV.